KooperL/marketo-developer.en/help/soap-api/getleadactivity.md

 </SOAP-ENV:Envelope>
 ```

-Note that within <activityRecord> elements, the <id> element is being replaced by the <marketoGUID> element as unique identifier.
+Note that within `activityRecord` elements, the `id` element is being replaced by the `marketoGUID` element as unique identifier.
 This change will occur in Spring 2017 release.
-For additional information, see this [post](/blog/important-change-activity-records-marketo-apis/).

 ## Sample Code - PHP